justusthane/justusthane.github.io/tech/editing-pixel-art-in-photoshop/index.md

 ![Original pixel art avatar](original.png)

 I created this self-portrait using the fun pixel art avatar generator on the website of the Icelandic band [Daði Freyr](https://dadifreyr.com/), but it's not *quite* right.
 My beard is longer, my glasses aren't aviators, my eyes are blue, not black,  and my forehead *simply isn't that bulbous*.
-Hmph.
 Well, should be easy enough to fix in Photoshop, right?
 I immediately discovered that it wasn't *quite* as trivial as I had hoped.

 While it's ostensibly pixel art, it's been enlarged so that each original pixel is, in reality, hundreds of pixels.
 I'll call these super big pixels "faux-pixels" from now on.
 Or better yet, how about...*fauxels*.
-The issue is keeping our edits on the existing "grid" that these *fauxels* lie on.
+The issue is keeping our edits aligned with the existing "grid" that these *fauxels* lie on.

 For example, I want to lengthen my beard.
 To draw the new *fauxels*, I'd need to create a square brush in Photoshop exactly the size of the existing *fauxels*, and even then, I'd have to very carefully align each stroke with the existing *fauxel* grid.